C. J. Bruton

-Calvin Thomas "C. J." Bruton Jr. (born 13 December 1975) is an American-Australian professional basketball coach and former player who is the head coach for the Adelaide 36ers of the Australian National Basketball League (NBL).
-He played the majority of his career in the NBL where he won six league championships and was a five-time All-NBL Team selection.
-Bruton played for numerous NBL teams over his career: Perth Wildcats, Brisbane Bullets, Wollongong Hawks, Canberra Cannons, Sydney Kings and New Zealand Breakers.
+Calvin Thomas "C. J." Bruton Jr. (born 13 December 1975) is an American-Australian professional basketball coach and former player who is an assistant coach for the Beijing Ducks of the Chinese Basketball Association (CBA).
+He played the majority of his career in the Australian National Basketball League (NBL) where he won six league championships and was a five-time All-NBL Team selection.
+Bruton played for numerous NBL teams over his career: Perth Wildcats, Brisbane Bullets, Wollongong Hawks, Canberra Cannons, Sydney Kings, and New Zealand Breakers.

-Bruton was born in the United States and moved to Australia at the age of three when his father, Cal, signed with the Bullets in 1979.
-He returned to the United States to play college basketball for Indian Hills Community College from 1995 to 1997.
+Bruton was born in the United States and grew up in Australia before returning to the United States to play college basketball for Indian Hills Community College from 1995 to 1997.
 Bruton was a second round selection of the Vancouver Grizzlies in the 1997 NBA draft and traded to the Portland Trail Blazers but did not make the team's roster.

-Bruton has served as head coach of the Brisbane Spartans in the South East Australian Basketball League (SEABL) and was as an assistant coach for the Brisbane Bullets between 2016 and 2021.
+Bruton has served as head coach of the Brisbane Spartans in the South East Australian Basketball League (SEABL) and was an assistant coach for the Brisbane Bullets between 2016 and 2021.
+He was head coach of the Adelaide 36ers from 2021 until he parted ways midway through the 2023–24 season.

+Early life

+Bruton was born in Wichita, Kansas.
+He moved to Australia when he was three after his father, Cal Bruton, signed to play with the Brisbane Bullets of the Australian National Basketball League (NBL).
+Bruton lived in Brisbane, Geelong and Perth depending on where his father was playing.
+He attended high school in Perth.